Walgreens The Thread

 Toenail fungus vs. fingernail fungus

 Toenail fungal infections are more common than fingernail fungal infections.
 This could be because toenails spend more time in the dark, moist environment of shoes and socks, where many types of fungus thrive.
-Also, people’s feet may come into contact more frequently with walking surfaces that have Athlete’s foot fungus, which can cause toenail fungus.
+Also, people’s feet may come into contact more frequently with walking surfaces that have Athlete’s foot fungus, which is a dermatophyte that can also cause toenail fungus.
+A dermatophyte is a fungus that requires keratin from hair, skin or nails to thrive.
 Nail fungal infections caused by dermatophytes are also known as tinea unguium.

 Subungual onychomycosis

-This type of fungal nail infection is caused by dermatophytes, which are a type of fungus that feed on keratin, the protein that makes up your skin and nails.
-When the fungus infects the skin under the nail or nail bed, it’s known as distal subungual onychomycosis.
+When a fungal infection caused by dermatophytes infects the skin under the nail or nail bed, it’s known as distal subungual onychomycosis.
 Less commonly, the fungus may infect the base or cuticle of the nail while spreading to any new nail growth.
 In these cases, it’s known as proximal subungual onychomycosis.

 Nails infected by dermatophytes may thicken, become brittle and turn yellowish brown.